Roomle Content Naming Conventions

 Boolean

-Situation of a [neighbour/child] behind a connection mask
+Situation of a [neighbor/child] behind a connection mask

 allowLeftDock